 I challenge you to do the same.
-Do you tell your son you’re proud of him when he’s done something good; or simply that he’s loved and you’re glad he’s your son?
+Tell your son you’re proud of him when he does something good; or simply that he’s loved and you’re glad he’s your son?

 Author Robert Bly of “Iron John” and “The Sibling Society” said it like this “We do our young men a disservice by not blessing them.
 So each of us young or old needs to bless a younger man each day.”